GreenMachineReloaded/GMR16-17/README.md

  * LED.getDeviceName and .getConnectionInfo() return null
  * apps check for ROBOCOL_VERSION mismatch
  * Fix for Telemetry also has off-by-one errors in its data string sizing / short size limitations error
- * User telemetry output is sorted.
+ * User telemtry output is sorted.
  * added formatting variants to DbgLog and RobotLog APIs
  * code modified to allow for a long list of op mode names.
  * changes to improve thread safety of RobocolDatagramSocket